National Space Centre (England): Tim Peake

 Following his six-month mission on the International Space Station, Tim Peake visited the National Space Centre on Friday 14 October 2016 where he talked to local school children and visitors and received an Honorary Degree of Doctor of Science from the University of Leicester.

 Although this was his first physical visit, during his mission he linked live from space to the National Space Centre on two occasions, answering questions from school children and the media.

 Architecture

 Nicholas Grimshaw, the architects of the Eden Project, won an architectural competition to design the National Space Centre in September 1996 beating four other architects.
 The fit out of the building was undertaken by C-Beck Group.
 The structural and services engineer was Arup, the quantity surveyor was Capita Property Services, the project manager was Gardiner and Theobold, management services and main contractor was Sir Robert McAlpine, the landscape architect was Land Use Consultants, the cladding consultant was Montressor Partnership, and the acoustic consultant was Sandy Brown Associates.
-The tower is 42 m tall and claims to be the only place to house upright space rockets indoors.
+The tower is 42 m tall and claims to be the only place to house upright space rockets indoors, although from Nov 2026 the California Science Center will open an indoor exhibit containing the Space Shuttle Endeavour upright in launch configuration with external fuel tank and solid rocket boosters.